 If you're a veteran with medical debt, the new law offers further relief.
 Your medical debt can't be reported to the bureaus until one year after the medical services took place.
-Under current law, the grace period for reporting is 180 days from default of the medical debt.If you're a veteran with medical debt in collections, the debt must be removed from credit reports when the debt is paid, settled, or assumed by the Department of Veteran Affairs.
-(Generally, removal takes seven years under existing law.)
+Under previous law, the grace period for reporting was 180 days from default of the medical debt.If you're a veteran with medical debt in collections, the debt must be removed from credit reports when the debt is paid, settled, or assumed by the Department of Veteran Affairs.
+(Generally, removal took seven years under previous law.)

 Note that almost all of the legislative changes are passive.
 If you don't use fraud alerts or credit freezes, the new rules have no effect on you at all.
 Similarly, a lender isn't going to remove a private student loan default from your credit report unless you ask.

 Proper credit management requires action on your part.
 Check your accounts and your credit report regularly for signs of identity theft or fraud.
 Promptly correct any errors that you find with the credit bureaus.
 If any of these new provisions can improve your credit score, apply them at the first opportunity.